openaps/AndroidAPSdocs/docs/EN/make-a-PR.md

 ### Internal links

-If you want to set an internal link within the AndroidAPS documentation, please only use **relative links**.
+If you want to set an internal link within the AAPS documentation, please only use **relative links**.
 Only this will make the link work in the other languages (Czech, German...) as well.

 * `[text](../Usage/Test.md)` will set an internal hyperlink one directory up from where you are and then into the subdirectory /Usage.
 Ending of the target file must be .md or .rst (not .html)
 * `[text](./Usage/Test.md)` will set an internal hyperlink from where you are into /Usage.
 Ending of the target file must be .md